 Texas law requires drivers to maintain a clear distance between their vehicle and the auto in front of them.
 The distance should allow for a safe and timely stop, accounting for the speed of both vehicles, road conditions, and other relevant factors.

-Obeying traffic signals, including traffic lights and stop signs, is crucial for maintaining order and preventing accidents.
+Obeying traffic signals, including stop signs, is crucial for maintaining order and preventing accidents.
 Drivers must adhere to red lights, stop signs, yield signs, and other traffic control devices.
 Not following traffic signals can result in serious accidents and legal consequences.

 Operating a vehicle while impaired by alcohol or drugs poses a significant risk to oneself and others on the road.
 Texas has strict laws in place to deter and penalize DUI offenses.
 Drunk driving accidents in Houston are common.